codecrafting-io/vue-awesome/README.md

 # Vue Awesome
 ![Another awesome collection of open source icons](/vue_awesome.png)

-Vue Awesome is another awesome collection of 170 open source icons.
+Vue Awesome is another awesome collection of 170 open source outline icons.

 ## Usage
 You can manage the icons using the [IcoMoon Platform](https://icomoon.io/), just import the file `vue_awesome.json`.
 To use like a web font check the css folder.